-Accreditation Commission for Education in Nursing - ACEN 3343 Peachtree Road NE, Suite 850 Atlanta, GA 30326 Tel 404.975.5000 - Fax 404.975.5020
+Education in Nursing - ACEN 3343 Peachtree Road NE, Suite 850 Atlanta, GA 30326 Tel 404.975.5000 • Fax 404.975.5020

-The School Board of Broward County, Florida, prohibits any policy or procedure which results in discrimination on the basis of age, color, disability, gender identity, gender expression, genetic information, marital status, national origin, race, religion, sex or sexual orientation.
-The School Board also provides equal access to the Boy Scouts and other designated youth groups.
-Individuals who wish to file a discrimination and/or harassment complaint may call the Director, Equal Educational Opportunities/ADA Compliance Department & District's Equity, Coordinator/Title IX Coordinator at 754-321-2150 or Teletype Machine (TTY) 754-321-2158.
-Individuals with disabilities requesting accommodations under the Americans with Disabilities Act Amendments Act of 2008, (ADAAA) may call Equal Educational Opportunities/ADA Compliance Department at 754-321-2150.
-Teletype Machine (TTY) 754-321-2158. www.BrowardSchools.com
+The School Board of Broward County, Florida, prohibits any policy or procedure which results in discrimination on the basis of age, color, disability, gender identity, gender expression, national origin, marital status, race, religion, sex or sexual orientation.
+Individuals who wish to file a discrimination and/or harassment complaint may call the Director, Equal Educational Opportunities/ADA Compliance Department at 754-321-2150 or Teletype Machine (TTY) 754-321-2158. $Individuals\ with\ disabilities\ requesting\ accommodations\ under\ the\ Americans\ with\ Disabilities\ Act$ Amendments Act of 2008 (ADAAA) may call Equal Educational Opportunities/ADA Compliance Department at 754-321-2150 or Teletype Machine (TTY) 754-321-2158. www.BrowardSchools.com